idolpx/WhoIsHome/README.md

 ## Linux Setup

-On linux create a file named "whoishome" in /etc/sudoers.d that contains the following line.
+On linux create a file named "WhoIsHome" in /etc/sudoers.d that contains the following line.
 Change "http" to the user that your web service runs as.

 ```